 The same works with the Net Promoter Score, but it's better to give preference, for example, to a 0 - 10 rating.
 The question could be: "How would you rate your experience in our company?" and adjust the Zendesk survey to be sent at the end of the interaction after solving the ticket.

-Moreover, the application shows you detailed statistics about the customer responses.
-So, use this data to analyze your support teamwork and determine the weaknesses and points of instant improvement and long-term development.
+Moreover, the application shows detailed statistics about customer responses.
+Use this data to analyze your support teamwork and determine weaknesses and points for instant improvement and long-term development.

 So, which survey is better?
-NPS vs CSAT?
+CSAT vs NPS?

 They both are great at measuring your overall customer satisfaction score to improve customer experiences.
 Also, they give you helpful insights into how your company is doing.
 Therefore, you will get information about what areas you need to improve.
 So, these metrics are complementary, and it's crucial to understand when to use which one.
 For this, you need to think of your ultimate goals.